taeyang91/assessment/README.md

      - API Gateway
      - Cognito User Pool
      - Lambda Functions
-     - Are any other resources required (e.g., IAM roles, permissions, etc.)?
+     - Are any other resources required (e.g., IAM roles, permissions, message queues, caching, etc.)?

 4. **Documentation:**
    - Write a **README** in Markdown format that: